IBM/cp4s-car-schema/doc/generated/graphQLSchema.md

    * limit: [Int](#type-Int)

      > Specifies how many elements should be at most included in the result.
-If no limit or filters are specified, limit defaults to 100.

   * offset: [Int](#type-Int)